 There’s only a few days left to find that perfect gift this holiday season, but with the help of an iPhone, all you may need is a few minutes.

 Cramer makes the call on viewers' favorite stocks.

-Plus, get calls on commercial real estate, shipping and more.
+Plus, get calls on retail, tech and more.

 President Obama told top U.S. bankers on Monday they owed the country their help in lifting the economy out of crisis.
 Is it time to invest in the financial sector?
 Chris Mutascio, managing director and bank analyst at Stifel Nicolaus, shared his insight

 So, this year, instead of buying your kid the hottest toy that's going to make her friends drool, consider giving the gift that could keep on giving – stocks!